o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 ---
-title: "Building a Windows Release"
-linktitle: "Windows Release"
+title: "Creating a Project Game Release Layout for Windows"
+linktitle: "Project Game Release Layout (Windows)"
-description: Learn how to package and build your project for release with Open 3D Engine (O3DE) on Windows.
+description: Learn how to create a proejct game release layout for Windows with Open 3D Engine (O3DE).
 toc: true
 ---

-This tutorial guides you through the process of packaging and building an **Open 3D Engine (O3DE)** project for release on Windows.
-A *release build* of your project is a standalone application that you can distribute.
-It uses packaged assets to load all of the contents that make up a project, such as its code, shaders, levels, and other assets.
+This tutorial guides you through the process of creating a project game release layout for windows in **Open 3D Engine (O3DE)**.
+A *project game release layout* is a directory structure that contains the Game Launcher and the packaged assets needed to run the Game Launcher outside of the developer environment.

+Packaged assets are `.pak` files that contain product assets from the project's `Cache/pc` directory.
+The Game Launcher loads the content in the packaged assets that make up a project, such as its levels, code, shaders, and other assets.

 The instructions here guide you through the following steps:
 - Process your project's assets.
-- Create a release build for your project.
+- Create a project game release layout.
 - Run your project's Game Launcher.